Skip to content

 Data storageSQLite on your serverAPIForge SaaS

-DashboardEmbedded (port 4242)Cloud dashboard
+DashboardEmbedded (port 4242 / /_apiforge)Cloud dashboard

 Multi-serviceOne DB per machineUnified across all services